nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 ## Motivation

 Nevermined manages access control over digital assets.
 The core of the protocol is to authenticate and authorize Asset Consumers to get access to assets created and registered into an ecosystem by an Asset Publisher.
 When this access control needs to be implemented on top of storage solutions with some authorization mechanism (like Amazon S3 or similar) it's easy.
-The Nevermined gateway ensures that only authorized users can get access.
+The Nevermined node ensures that only authorized users can get access.
 But when you want to use a storage solution without any access control capabilities (like in IPFS or Filecoin), it's more complicated.
 Whoever has access to the URL can get access to the file, bypassing any access control mechanism that Nevermined provides.

 In this kind of scenario, the only way to protect this content is to encrypt it and only allow decryption when the user meets certain conditions.
 This SPEC is about the defition of the Nevermined solution, which allows to build robust and scalable access control on top of publicly available data.